echogarden-project/echogarden/docs/Options.md

 **Whisper**:
 * `whisper.model`: Whisper model to use.
 See model list in the recognition section
 * `whisper.temperature`: impacts the distribution of candidate languages when applying the softmax function to compute language probabilities over the model output.
 Higher temperature causes the distribution to be more uniform, while lower temperature causes it to be more strongly weighted towards the best scoring candidates.
 Defaults to `1.0`
+* `whisper.encoderProvider`: encoder ONNX execution provider.
+See details in recognition section above
+* `whisper.decoderProvider`: decoder ONNX execution provider.
+See details in recognition section above

+**Silero**:
+* `silero.provider`: ONNX execution provider to use.
+Can be `cpu` or `dml` (Windows only).
+Using GPU may be faster, but the initialization overhead is larger. **Note**: `dml` provider seems to be unstable at the moment for this model.
+Defaults to `cpu`

 ### Text language detection